Quora: 2014 organization

 Quora was evolving into "a more organized Yahoo Answers, a classier Reddit, an opinionated Wikipedia", and became popular in tech circles.
 In April 2014, Quora raised $80 million from Tiger Global at a reported $900 million valuation.
 Quora was one of the Summer 2014 Y Combinator companies, although it was described as "the oldest Y-Combinator ever".

 Parlio acquisition

 In March 2016, Quora acquired the online community website Parlio.

 Question details

 Users were able to add descriptions to questions.
 In early December 2015, these were limited to 800 characters, and questions themselves to 150, not affecting existing questions.
 In August 2017, question details were discontinued entirely and replaced with an optional source URL input field to provide context, reportedly to encourage users to phrase questions more descriptively.
 Existing question details were stored in comments under respective questions.

 Advertisement rollouts

+Until 2016, Quora did not show ads because ...ads can often be negative for user experience.
+Nobody likes banner ads, ads from shady companies, or ads that are irrelevant to their needs.

 In April 2016, Quora began a limited rollout of advertising on the site.
 The first ad placement that the company accepted was from Uber.
 Over the next few years the site began gradually to show more ads, which Vox described in 2019 as "...still relatively sparse."